antman1p/GD-Thief/README.md

 1. Next to "Google Cloud Platform," click the `Down arrow` and select the project you just created from the dropdown list.
 2. In the top-left corner, click `Menu` > `APIs & Services`.
 3. Click `Enable APIs and Services`.
-The `Welcome to API Library` page appears.
+The "Welcome to API Library" page appears.
 4. In the `search field`, enter "Google Drive".
 5. Click the API to enable.
 The API page appears.
 6. Click `Enable`.
 The Overview page appears.